Wearing a face mask? Here are 5 ways to avoid foggy glasses

-While face masks help us avoid unknowingly transmitting coronavirus, millions of eyeglass wearers are discovering the nuisance of mask-induced foggy lenses.
+While face masks help us avoid unknowingly transmitting coronavirus, millions of glasses wearers are discovering the nuisance of mask-induced foggy lenses.

 What can you do about your fogged-up glasses?

-We have compiled seven tips for lifting the fog from your glasses when you’re wearing a mask, but first let’s go over why your lenses are fogging up in the first place.
+We have compiled tips for lifting the fog from your glasses when you’re wearing a mask, but first let’s go over why your lenses are steaming up in the first place.

 Why are my glasses foggy?